asmagill/hs._asm.luathread/README.md

  * None

 Returns:
- * the name specified or dynamically assigned at the time of the thread's creation.
+ * the unique identifier for the instance dynamically assigned at the time of the thread's creation.

 - - -